AssafBarNatan/SP500-clustering/README.md

 When the prices of the tickers behave in opposite ways - i.e. one of the tickers goes up in value, while the other goes down - we invest with the expectation that the trend will reverse itself.

-Our trading strategy would generalize this to clusters with more than 2 elements.
+* While traditional pairs trading restricts to clusters with only 2 elements, we can adapt the idea to work with clusters with more than 2 elements.
+* We can try and optimize the trading strategy by applying a classification algorithm to historical data using days with high dispersion.